Sparse Bayesian Optimization: ACQUISITION FUNCTION REGULARIZATION

-Once the GP is confident that sparse points have worse objective value than non-sparse points, sparse points will have acquisition value approximately $0$, as their improvement is being evaluated with respect to a non-sparse incumbent best $\mathbf{x}^*$.
-By Theorem \ref{thm:ext}, sparse points will then not be selected by the regularized acquisition function, regardless of how $\lambda$ is tuned.
-Increasing $\lambda$ will change the maximum from a non-sparse point directly to the trivial solution of $\mathbf{x}^S$, skipping all levels of sparsity in between.
-There is nothing in (\ref{eq:EI_ext}) to enable the acquisition function to select sparse points that improve over other points with a similar level of sparsity, which is necessary to fully explore the sparsity vs. objective trade-off.
+\begin{proposition} Suppose $\alpha(\mathbf{x}) = 0$ for every $\mathbf{x}$ where $\xi(\mathbf{x}) \leq \theta$.
+Then, for any value of $\lambda > 0$, every maximizer of $\alpha_\textrm{ER}(\mathbf{x} ; \lambda)$ will satisfy $\xi(\mathbf{x}) > \theta$, or will equal $\mathbf{x}^s$. \end{proposition} This result is shown in Appendix \ref{sec:proofs}, which also describes how this setting is easily encountered in practice when there is a trade-off between objective and sparsity, as in Fig. \ref{fig:sourcing_intro}.
+Empirically, Proposition \ref{thm:ext} means that once a good non-sparse point has been found, sparse points will not be selected by the regularized acquisition function, regardless of how $\lambda$ is tuned.
+Increasing $\lambda$ will change the maximum of the regularized acquisition function from a non-sparse point directly to the trivial solution of $\mathbf{x}^s$, skipping all levels of sparsity in between.
+The acquisition function has no way of selecting sparse points that improve over other points with a similar level of sparsity.